hailelagi/oats/README.md

 # oats

-An in-process, object store native, streaming engine that runs on the BEAM :ets api and more!
+An in-process, streaming engine that runs on the BEAM!

-## Why

-- Streaming realtime logs and perform fast analytics.
-- Ingestion and streaming queries.
-- Object storage snapshots.

 ## Getting started